t-bello7/psychic-face/Readme.md

 - Auth0 for authentications
 - Node Js and Experss for Server
 - Plain Html and Cs
-- MongoDB for database services
+- My SQL for database services

 ## User Stories

-1. As a user, I want to eb able to login and logout
+1. As a user, I want to be able to login and logout

 ## Planning Stories